 The OMI observers will receive pocket money to help cover expenses in Austria, but they may need to supplement this with their own money.

 Case Study and Final Report

-The OMI has established a few rules observers are expected to obey:
+The OMI has established a few rules that observers are expected to obey:

-- Attendance at the hospital, at OMI workshops and at social events
+- Attendance at the hospital, at the OMI workshops, and at social events

 - No traveling during the week

 - A case study and final report must be handed in before the conclusion of the stay

 - It is not permitted to bring family members

 Observer at General Hospital of Vienna